Eelgrass Restoration & Monitoring at the mouth of Howe Sound

 2009: 1800 eelgrass shoots were planted between the Squamish Oceanfront, and Squamish Nation Stawamus river sites.
 In 2010 monitoring of the 2009 planting sites showed an eelgrass density increase from 10 shoots square meter, to 26 shoots per square meter.

 2010: 1340 shoots were planted between 4 sites test sites at the mouth of the Stawamus river, and monitoring of these sites has shown a shoot density increase in three of the four sites.
 Herring spawn on the eelgrass, and have been returning to the Howe Sound in the past five years.
 Grey whales are known to feed on eelgrass with herring roe, and in 2010, for the first time in a century, a Grey Whale entered the Squamish River Estuary.

-In early spring 2012 volunteers gathered to plant another 15oo eelgrass shoots in the Squamish Estuary, the Cattermole Slough, and at the mouth of the Stawamus River.
+Spring 2012: volunteers gathered to plant another 1500 eelgrass shoots in the Squamish Estuary, the Cattermole Slough, and at the mouth of the Stawamus River.
 The BC Wildlife Federation joined the volunteer planting team, check out their blog on their experience.